 Blue Shield of California Promise Health Plan Statement: Department of Health Care Services Decision on Medi-Cal Contract Award is Disservice to Vulnerable Californians

 MONTEREY PARK, Calif., Aug.
-30, 2022 /PRNewswire/ -- Blue Shield of California Promise Health Plan adamantly disagrees with the Department of Health Care Services' (DHCS) failure to issue a notice of intent to award to Blue Shield Promise a managed care plan contract to serve Medi-Cal beneficiaries in San Diego County and other bid markets.
+30, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Blue Shield of California Promise Health Plan adamantly disagrees with the Department of Health Care Services' (DHCS) failure to issue a notice of intent to award to Blue Shield Promise a managed care plan contract to serve Medi-Cal beneficiaries in San Diego County and other bid markets.

 This decision is not consistent with the stated goals of the procurement and therefore is not in the best interest of Medi-Cal beneficiaries and their communities.
 Blue Shield Promise is evaluating all avenues to appeal this decision as it continues its commitment as a nonprofit managed care plan to serve its members and provide them with access to quality care.